The Best Foolproof White Sourdough Bread Recipe

 After the dough has rested for 30 minutes, it’s time for stretch and folds!

-Ideally, you would do four sets of stretch and folds, each round 30 minutes apart, but you can get away with three.
-Some people skip them altogether and come out with good bread, but this step helps develop gluten.
+Ideally, you would do four sets of stretch and folds, each round 30-60 minutes apart, but you can get away with three.
+Some people skip them altogether and come out with good bread, but this step helps develop strength.
 I wouldn’t skip it.

-Update: I have transitioned to doing two sets of stretch and folds and two sets of coil folds.
+Update: I have transitioned to doing 2-3 sets of stretch and folds and 1-2 sets of coil folds.
 Coil folds are a lot gentler on the dough and don’t disturb the beautiful bubbles that start to form during the bulk fermentation!

 Tip: if you want to add any inclusions (other than brown sugar, honey, or anything else sugar-y and/or liquidy), do it during the second round of stretch and folds.
 My personal favorite is sun-dried tomato with goat cheese, but the most popular is probably jalapeño cheddar.
 Get 50+ inclusion ideas here.